What is Gynecomastia and How to Diagnose it

 The aromatase inhibitor anastrozole was not shown to be more effective than placebo in a randomized, double-blind, placebo-controlled trial in boys with pubertal gynecomastia.
 Although in an uncontrolled study of 10 patients with pubertal gynecomastia, the selective estrogen-receptor modulator raloxifene was shown to result in more than a 50% decrease in the size of the gynecomastia in the majority of the boys, there are insufficient data to recommend its use at this time.

 Lowering the testosterone dose had not proven helpful for the two patients in Dr. Rabkin's study.
 The use of antiestrogens, such as tamoxifen 10 mg twice daily, with lower doses of testosterone have been effective.
-Some physicians prescribe low dose anastrozole or other aromatase inhibitors for men with early-onset gynecomastia.
+Some physicians prescribe low dose aromatase inhibitors for men with early-onset gynecomastia.
 Gynecomastia can become permanent if the condition lasts very long although it may reduce in size when the androgen use is discontinued.
 In the absence of resolution, surgical correction may be necessary in severe cases.

 For men who experience enlarged breast size, doctors usually check estradiol levels to determine whether too much testosterone is being converted into estrogen.
 However, physicians usually forget that other hormone metabolites like DHT and IGF-1 may be involved in the development of gynecomastia, so they do not include these tests in the diagnostics panel.

 Warning: Bringing estrogen down to very low levels could cause health problems in men in the long run.
 Hair/skin quality and health, brain function, bone density, lipids, sexual function, and other important factors may be greatly influenced by estrogen.

 More information about estradiol and gynecomastia.